TripAdvisor Certificates of Excellence

 A truly unique NZ experience.
-Drive to the summit.
-View greater Auckland from a 25,000 year-old volcano.
-Four Award-winning Wineries – plus Cheese & Crackers plus Tawny Port Sampling and renowned Vineyard Restaurant Lunch – with complimentary glass of wine, plus tea/coffee.
-Plus stunning volcanic ‘black sand’ surf beach.
+Start with a 45 minute ‘Insider’s’ tour of Auckland City.
+Then Visit Three Award-winning Wineries – sample NZ Cheese & Crackers plus Tawny Port Sampling and renowned Vineyard Restaurant Lunch – with complimentary glass of wine, plus tea/coffee.
+Plus volcanic ‘black sand’ surf beach.
 Visit Boric Orchard Markets rural fine food store.
 Read More…

 WAIHEKE ISLAND PARADISE

 Prepare to be spoiled.
 Waiheke – “No 5 Destination in the World” by Lonely Planet.
 Includes Four guided boutique Winery Tastings, olive oil sampling.
 5-Star ‘fine dining’ lunch– including complimentary glass of wine or beer, plus tea or coffee.
 Also a chance to experience a unique guided Chef’s food and wine pairing.
 Auckland’s Treasure Island of wine will enchant you.
 Read More…

 Half Day tour If you have limited time in Auckland – this is an ideal 4-hour tour with a flexible start..
 Hearty rural Orchard Cafe lunch – including a complimentary glass of wine or beer, plus tea or coffee and Three Winery tasting visits, plus Tawny Port Sampling – plus stunning ‘black sand’ surf beach views.
 Read More…

 SCENIC COAST WINE & CHEESE

 Phil Parker’s Fine Wine Tours Auckland is the natural choice for personal and private Auckland wine tasting tours – Waiheke Island Auckland wine tours, Matakana Auckland wine tours and Kumeu Auckland Wine tours.
-Also Auckland group wine tours , plus Auckland ‘foodie tours’ – Auckland food &wine tours.
+Also Auckland group wine tours plus Auckland ‘foodie tours’ – Auckland food &wine tours.
 Private Auckland wine tours also available.
 Plus larger group wine tours to Auckland’s winery regions.
 Cruise Ship Shore Excursion specialist for small groups.